 Red Flag #3: The interior conditions

-When the crew opened the front door they were met by, in his words, “A wall of black fire from top to bottom that was intensely hot.”
+When the crew opened the front door they were met by (in his words) “A wall of black fire from top to bottom that was intensely hot.”
 He told me he’d never seen anything like it.
 Novel events (things we see for the first time) are some of the most difficult to reconcile under stress because the brain looks for familiar patterns that are sketched on our minds from past experiences.
 Novel events don’t “trigger” any pattern matches.
 No pattern match.
 No intuition.

 Red Flag #4: The go vs. no-go decision

-The firefighter truly felt this was a defensive fire and entry should not be made.
-But when the captain announced the search crew was going to make entry, the firefighter felt obligated to provide their protection.
+The firefighter truly felt this was a defensive (no-go) fire and entry should not be made.
+But when the captain announced the search crew was going to make entry, the firefighter felt obligated to provide for their protection.
 He told me later that had he refused to make entry and the search crew got hurt inside as a result, it would have ended his career on the spot.
 The risk of not entering was greater than the risk of making entry.
 So he said nothing and made the entry.

 Red Flag #5: Inadequate water

 He was making his way down the hallway in zero visibility condition.
 He had his fog nozzle set on straight stream and was alternating between hitting the ceiling and hitting the base of the fire (though it was a fire that he could not see).
 He later told me he applied water as he had been trained.
-As he recalls, he flowed water constantly, which differs from how most firefighter are trained to apply water.
+As he recalls, he flowed water constantly, which differs from how some firefighter are trained to apply water.
 He noted the water was doing nothing to cool the environment around him.
 He realized he was outgunned.
 He did not have the water to overwhelm the heat generation.
 But he didn’t leave.